| Type: | Package |

 Description

 Calculates minimax approximations to functions.
-Polynomial approximation uses the Remez (1962) algorithm.
-Rational approximation uses the Cody-Fraser-Hart (Cody et al., 1968) version of the algorithm.
+Polynomial approximation uses either the Remez (1962) algorithm—with the basis polynomials evaluated using monomials or Chebyshev polynomials of the first kind—or the barycentric variant of Pachón & Trefethen (2009).
+Rational approximation uses either the Cody–Fraser–Hart (Cody et al., 1968) version of the Remez algorithm or the barycentric variant of Filip et al. (2018).
 When using monomials as the polynomial basis, the Compensated Horner Scheme of Langlois et al. (2006) is used.

 Usage